owntone/owntone-server/docs/json-api.md

 ### Update track properties

-Change properties of one or more tracks (supported properties are "rating", "play_count" and "usermark")
+Change properties of one or more tracks (supported properties are "rating", "play_count", "skip_count" and "usermark")

 **Endpoint**